dahomey-technologies/Dahomey.Cbor/README.md

 ### Custom converters

-If you need to write a customer converter for a specific class, you can inherit a custom converter class for CborConverterBase.
+If you need to write a customer converter for a specific class, you can inherit a custom converter class for CborConverterBase<T>.
 An example can be found here:
 https://github.com/dahomey-technologies/Dahomey.Cbor/blob/master/src/Dahomey.Cbor.Tests/GuidConverter.cs